ramos-j/docs/README.md

 $ bundle install
 ```

-**Windows users:** Windows users have a bit more work to do, but luckily [@juthilo](https://github.com/juthilo) has your back with his [Run Jekyll on Windows](https://github.com/juthilo/run-jekyll-on-windows) guide.

-**Need syntax highlighting?** Poole includes support for Pygments or Rouge, so install your gem of choice to make use of the built-in styling.
-Read more about this [in the Jekyll docs](http://jekyllrb.com/docs/templates/#code_snippet_highlighting).

 ## Development

 ### Running locally

 To see your Jekyll site with Poole applied, start a Jekyll server.
-In Terminal, from `/poole` (or whatever your Jekyll site's root directory is named):
+In Terminal, from `/docs` (or whatever your Jekyll site's root directory is named):

 ```bash
 $ jekyll serve